equitable-equations/fqar/README.md

 # fqar <img src="man/figures/logo.png" align="right" height="138" />

-Floristic quality assessments (FQA's) are a method of assessing the quality of ecological communities and other natural areas.
-The ${\tt fqar}$ package provides tools to download and analyze FQA’s from www.universalfqa.org.
+Floristic quality assessment (FQA) is a standardized method for rating the ecological value of a plant community based on the native species found there.
+The ${\tt fqar}$ package provides tools to download and analyze floristic quality assessments from www.universalfqa.org.

 ## Installation